briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 ## Promises

 So, lets try something else.
 How about Promises?
 I only want to go to the next step if the previous step works?
-Stepan mentions that the `Chainer` sidesteps callback hell, but so does Promises:
+Stepan mentions that the `Chainer` sidesteps callback hell, but so do Promises:

 [Mojo::Promise](https://docs.mojolicious.org/Mojo/Promise) is a Perl implementation of A+ Promises.
 I've wrote [Higher Order Promises](https://mojolicious.io/blog/2018/12/03/higher-order-promises/) for the 2018 Mojo Advent Calendar, and [solved some exercises using Raku's Promises](https://www.learningraku.com/2017/04/18/the-24-puzzle-in-perl-6-using-channels-and-promises/).